stzr1123/scala-web-project/README.md

 # scala-web-project
-from the modern web development book
+following the instruction from the book Modern Web Development with Scala by Denis Kalinin

-small change